dhis2/dhis2-docs-implementation/content/implementation/server-hosting.md

 Because of the costs and risk involved, in most cases we would not advise going this route.
 There is also a larger mix of technical skills required, including data centre engineering, network and security engineering which can be avoided using one of the approaches below.

 ### Ministry or national government data centre
-Acknowledging the difficulties above, many countries have a trategy of concentrating the hosting requirements either into government-wide or ministry-wide purpose built data centres.
+Acknowledging the difficulties above, many countries have a strategy of concentrating the hosting requirements either into government-wide or ministry-wide purpose built data centres.

 - management varies
 - FOSS skills are not always widespread - a lot of windows, hyperV, vmware